InesBelo/barro-atelier/README.md

 2. Once in **Settings**, navigate to **Pages** tab on the left hand side;
 3. Under **Source**, select the branch to **Master** and then click **Save**;
 4. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the success of the deployment process.
-5. Here you can find the live link to the repository:
+5. The live link to the repository can be found here: https://github.com/InesBelo/barro-studio.

 [add image]

-###
+### To fork the repository on GitHub
+A copy of the GitHub repository can be made by forking the GitHub account.
+This copy can be viewed and changes can be made to the copy without affecting the original repository.
+Follow the next steps to fork the repository:

+1. Log in to GitHub and locate the repository